Initial Coin Offering

 There are two purposes of using initial coin offerings:

-- Crypto Equity – Create a new project, for which to work a special currency is needed.
+- Crypto Tokens – Create a new project, for which to work a special currency is needed.
 The equity is raised via crowdfunding, so everybody can take part of it.
-Later on the bought equity can be sold on some specific crypto exchanges.
+Later on, the bought equity can be sold on some specific crypto exchanges.
 This is similar to startups, so you invest in the idea behind it and hope they get profitable.
 A crypto equity is equivalent to a crypto token.

 Examples of the two types of Initial Coin Offerings

 So now you know that you can create a new crypto currency or token – for it being a coin or it being a share out of a project.
 But let us examine some examples to make the whole a little bit more clear!

 We take as an example Lisk – the first modular crypto-currency.
 Lisk ICO was in May, 2016.
 In their initial coin offering, they managed to gather up to 15k Bitcoin.

 Their core feature is the scalability, where they will be utilizing side-chains as a solution.